Queen Letizia makes first public appearance since grandmother’s death

 The mom of two showed off her toned arms wearing a sleeveless blouse from Galcon Studio teamed with a matching skirt for the occasion.
 The stylish Queen, 48, completed her sophisticated look with a chic updo, hoop earrings, heels and a face mask.

 Letizia hit the stage during the evening to present awards to film director Stephen Frears and actress Judi Dench.
-The outing marked the Queen’s first public engagement since the passing of her paternal grandmother, María del Carmen “Menchu” Álvarez del Valle , whom she is said to have had a close relationship with.
+The outing marked the Queen’s first public engagement since the passing of her paternal grandmother, María del Carmen “Menchu” Álvarez del Valle, whom she is said to have had a close relationship with.

 Princess Leonor and Infanta Sofia’s great-grandmother reportedly passed away on July 27 at the age of 93.
 Menchu, who was a journalist like her royal granddaughter, gushed over being a grandmother last year in an interview with La Razón.
 “I think there is nothing better than being a grandmother,” Menchu said.
 “It’s very nice.”